 8220 All Other Psychiatric, Rehabilitation, and Long-Term Care Hospitals.
 Patient stays in a hospital covered by this section will be paid at a prospective per diem cost based rate.
 The prospective per diem rate will be based on the rate setting Medicare cost report.
 A cost per day will be calculated for routine inpatient services using Medicare and Medicaid cost principles.
 WMP ancillary costs will be apportioned by deriving cost-to-charge ratios for each ancillary service.
 The total routine and ancillary WMP costs will be divided by total paid WMP days from the Medicaid Management Information System (MMIS).
-The cost per diem rate will be inflated to the current rate year by applying the "Hospital and Related Healthcare Costs Index" published by IHS.
-Final hospital-specific per diem payment rates are based on provider costs but are subject to a budget reduction factor to ensure compliance with the Department's annual budget.
+The cost per diem rate will be inflated to the new rate year Final hospital-specific per diem payment rates are based on provider costs but are subject to a budget reduction factor to ensure compliance with the Department's annual budget.
 For rate year 2014 and subsequent years, the budget reduction factor used to ensure compliance with the Department's annual budget is 85.08%.

 8221 Rates for New Hospitals.
 The Department will establish payment rates for new psychiatric, rehabilitation, and long-term care hospitals under a method other than that described above until Medicare cost reports are available for application of the above methodology.
 The start-up period for a new psychiatric, rehabilitation, or long-term care hospital begins the date the hospital admits its first WMP recipient.
-The start-up period ends when an audited 12-month Medicare cost report is available to the Department at time of rate calculation.
-The per diem rates to be paid during the start-up period shall be an average of the rates being paid to other psychiatric, rehabilitation, or long-term care hospitals in the state, not including rates being paid to new psychiatric, rehabilitation, or long-term care hospital s during a start-up period.
-The start-up rate being paid to a new psychiatric, rehabilitation, or long-term care hospital is prospective without a retroactive payment adjustment.
-Rates will be established according to the methodology described in §8220 above after the start-up period ends and a submitted 12-month Medicare cost report is available.
+The start-up period ends when a 12- month Medicare cost report is available in the HCRIS to the Department at time of rate calculation.
+New rehabilitation or long-term care hospitals during a start-up period will be paid an average of the rates being paid to other rehabilitation or long-term care hospitals, not including rates being paid to new rehabilitation or long-term care hospitals.
+The start-up period will be paid to new rehabilitation or long-term care hospitals.
+The start-up rate being paid to a new rehabilitation, or long-term care hospitals.
+The start-up rate being paid to a new rehabilitation, or long-term care hospitals.
+The start-up rate being paid to a new rehabilitation, or long-term care hospitals.
+The start-up rate being paid to a new rehabilitation, or long-term care hospital is prospective without a retroactive payment adjustment.
+New psychiatric hospitals during a start-up period will be paid the highest per diem rate paid to other psychiatric hospitals within the last 12 months, not including rates paid to new psychiatric hospitals.
+The start-up rate being paid to-a new psychiatric hospital will be paid on an interim basis.
+Rates will be established according to the methodology described in §8220 above after the start-up period ends and a submitted 12-month Medicare cost report is available in the HCRIS.
+In addition, for new psychiatric hospitals, the Department will conduct a reimbursement settlement for the start-up period using the methodology described in §8212 above, unless the hospital qualifies for an Inpatient Medicaid Deficit Funding settlement under §9100.